Al Fong

-Al Fong (born c.
-1953) is an American gymnastics coach and owner of GAGE Center, a gymnastics club.
+Alvin Fong (born c.
+1953) is an American gymnastics coach and founder of Great American Gymnastics Express, a gymnastics club in Blue Springs, Missouri.
 Fong coached Julissa Gomez and Christy Henrich, Olympic hopefuls for the 1988 Seoul Olympics, who died after a competition accident and from anorexia, respectively.
 He has since coached two Olympic silver medalists: Terin Humphrey and Courtney McCool.